Please be aware that Curse of the Twins also known as Twins of Evil, is copyrighted in the Library of Congress .

 Billy was so relieved that school was over for the day.
 He couldn’t stand another minute of it.
 On normal days, he loved school.
 But right now, things were far from normal.
 Vampires were on the loose in Salem, he was hiding one in his basement, and…

 His sister was the new Homecoming Queen.
 She was being a real pain about it, too.
 The student reporter, Amy Cooper, was interviewing her today.
 Even she was turned off by Vanessa’s insensitivity.
 Jeff, being the mouthy teenager he was, told Amy:

 “I hope it’s a NIGHTMARE she never forgets!”

-Billy hope, was that nothing strange should happen to Vanessa between now and tomorrow night; if it did, Jeff might get blamed for it.
+Billy hope, was that nothing strange should happen to Vanessa; if it did, Jeff might get blamed for it.

 He looked up at the Kramer’s house.
 Taking a deep breath, he ran to the front door, and knocked firmly “Mrs. Langdon… are you in?
 I need to speak with you.”
 Billy waited, and remembered that Melissa didn’t show up for school today.
 Oh, no… was it too late for her to be protected?